Injured in a Bar Fight, Can You Sue?

 In Florida, tourists and locals flock to bars and nightclubs when the sun goes down.
 The nightlife in Florida is exceptionally popular, which makes a large majority of these public venues overcrowded.
-While people go to these locales to enjoy themselves, there are those that may drink too much or simply go with the intention of starting trouble.
+While most bar goers are just trying to have a good time, there are some who drink too much and start trouble.
 For this reason, fights are not uncommon in these Florida establishments.
-Those involved in these fights – and even innocent bystanders – can encounter serious injuries from bar fights, including facial lacerations, broken limbs, and even traumatic brain injuries.
+Those involved in these fights – and even innocent bystanders – can encounter serious injuries from bar fights.
+These injuries could include facial lacerations, broken limbs, and even traumatic brain injuries.

 The Legal Doctrine of Premises Liability

-Under Florida Statute 83.51, landlords and property owners have an obligation to maintain their premises and are responsible for any injuries that occur on them.
+Florida’s premises liability laws are explained under Statute 83.51.
+According to the law, landlords and property owners have an obligation to maintain their premises and are responsible for any injuries that occur on them.

-Under the statute, bar owners must do everything within reason to ensure a safe property for their invitees.
-The law is unclear as to what is “reasonable;” instead the law must weigh the instance of injury to determine if the bar owner did or did not do everything that was “reasonably” possible to protect the invitee from harm.
+Under the statute, bar owners must do everything within reason to ensure safe property for their invitees.
+The law is unclear on what is “reasonable;” instead the law must weigh the instance of injury to determine if the bar owner did or did not do everything that was “reasonably” possible to protect the invitee from harm.

 To prove premises liability, the injured invitee must prove that the bar owner could foresee the potential injury and did nothing to prevent it.
-For example, the bar is located in a high crime area and is therefore more likely to have bar fights and other altercations on the property.
+For example, the bar is located in a high-crime area.
+Thus, the bar is more likely to have bar fights and other altercations on the property.
 The bar owner knows that the preponderance of fights is higher for their property, but they fail to hire security or an adequate amount of security personnel to prevent this.
 In this case, the owner is guilty of negligent security and is liable for any injuries, since they knew the risks and failed to take action.

 Proving an Injury Claim After a Bar Fight

-The plaintiff must prove that the attacker or bar owner is responsible for their injuries.
+The plaintiff must prove that the attacker or bar owner caused their injuries.
 Proving the liability of an attacker is much simpler than placing blame on the bar owner.
-In order to succeed with a negligent security or premise liability claim, a plaintiff must prove:
+To succeed with a negligent security or premise liability claim, a plaintiff must prove:

-- The bar owner could foresee the potential injury that occurred.
+- That the bar owner could foresee the potential injury that occurred

 Injured in a Bar Fight?
 Contact Hancock Injury Attorneys for a Case Evaluation

-Determining liability and pursuing negligent security claims requires the assistance of an attorney who specializes in this area of the law.
+Determining liability and pursuing negligent security claims requires the help of an attorney who specializes in this area of the law.
 Attorney Mike Hancock understands the complexities of negligent security claims and can assist you with your case.
-To explore your legal options, call 813-915-1110 or fill out an online contact form to schedule a consultation.
+To explore your legal options, call 813-534-6319 or fill out an online contact form to schedule a consultation.